 Through an annual film festival BHRFF supports independent filmmakers, fosters dialogue and promotes action.
-For fourteen years, volunteer committee members have selected scores of insightful and moving films they hope will encourage the community to explore and engage with critical issues.
+For over twenty years, volunteer committee members have selected scores of insightful and moving films they hope will encourage the community to explore and engage with critical issues.
 Films are followed by facilitated discussion, some led by the filmmakers themselves.
-See the Film History tab above for action you can take on film issues.
-Use this tab to find local libraries for copies of most recent films.

 In the past, we have acquired most of our festival films for continuous availability in the community.
 They are now in the Bellingham Public Library (BPL), Wilson Library at Western Washington University (WWU), or Whatcom Community College Library (WCC), accessible with a Bellingham Public Library card.
 Click on the "Film Archive" tab above to find a full list of films and which library they are in, as well as organizations you can contact to take action on the issues presented in the films.

 The Bellingham Public Library has finally accepted our 2020 festival film donations.
 Check our “FILM ARCHIVE” tab for the films we have been able to place there, and which you can now check out for viewing.